lm319aka/es_digital_tv_coverage/README.md

 - Check DTT coverage for any valid Spanish postal code
 - Batch process multiple postal codes with progress tracking
-- Save results in JSONL format for easy processing
+- Save results in JSONL format on txt file for easy processing
 - Resume interrupted operations from the last processed postal code
 - Option to reuse browser sessions for better performance